 Enter cosigners.
 Having a cosigner on your loan can sometimes help you secure more favorable loan terms.
 Basically, a cosigner agrees that if you stop making payments, they will step in to pay them.

 There are lots of misconceptions about how cosigners work, and it can be confusing if you’re new to it all.
 That’s why car insurance comparison shopping and broker app Jerry has compiled everything you need to know about how cosigners help on auto loans.

 Not only that, Jerry can help you refinance your auto loan.
-This intelligent, AI-based app is the fastest, most accurate way to comparison shop for loan options—and you won’t have to spend time making calls.
-(And bonus—it’s totally free to use!)
+This intelligent, AI-based app is the fastest, most accurate way to comparison shop for loan options—and you won’t have to spend time making calls (and bonus—it’s free to find and compare quotes!).

 Simply put, a cosigner is someone who backs the loan—so if you default on your payments, they are held accountable instead.